simd-everywhere/simde/README.md

- * Intel offers an emulator, the [Intel® Software Development Emulator](https://software.intel.com/en-us/articles/intel-software-development-emulator/) which can be used to develop software which uses Intel intrinsics without having to own hardware which supports them, though AFAIK it doesn't help for deployment.
+ * Intel offers an emulator, the [Intel® Software Development Emulator](https://software.intel.com/en-us/articles/intel-software-development-emulator/) which can be used to develop software which uses Intel intrinsics without having to own hardware which supports them, though it doesn't help for deployment.
+ * [Iris](https://github.com/AlexYaruki/iris) is the only other project I'm aware of which is attempting to create portable implementations like SIMDe.
+SIMDe is much further along on the Intel side, but Iris looks to be farther along on ARM.
+C++-only, Apache 2.0 license.
- * I'm not aware of anyone else trying to create portable implementations of an instruction set, but there are a few projects trying to implement one set with another:
+ * There are a few projects trying to implement one set with another:
    * [ARM_NEON_2_x86_SSE](https://github.com/intel/ARM_NEON_2_x86_SSE)
      — implementing NEON using SSE.
 Quite extensive, Apache 2.0 license.